What Are Neurocutaneous Syndromes?

 Neurocutaneous syndromes are disorders that lead to growth of tumors in various parts of the body.
-They’re caused by the abnormal development of cells in an embryo and characterized by the presence of tumors in various parts of the body (including the nervous system) and by certain differences in the skin.
+They’re caused by the abnormal development of cells in an embryo and characterized by the tumors in various parts of the body (including the nervous system) and by certain differences in the skin.

 Recently, important advances have been made in using DNA testing to confirm these syndromes in some people.

-Types of Neurocutaneous Syndromes
+What Are Some Types of Neurocutaneous Syndromes?

 Common neurocutaneous syndromes that affect kids include: